alexholmes/blog/_posts/2013-05-28-avro-builtin-sorting.markdown

 value of the `counter` field.
 All records that had identical `station` and `time` values went to the same reducer invocation, evidenced by the increasing value of `counter`.
 This is essentially secondary sort!

+## Sort order

+The [Avro documentation](http://avro.apache.org/docs/current/spec.html#order) will give you an idea around how ordering is performed for different Avro types.
+Field oredering is ascending by default, but you can make it descending by setting the value of the "order" field to "descending":

+{% highlight json %}
+{"type": "record", "name": "com.alexholmes.avro.Weather", "doc": "A weather reading.",
+ "fields": [
+     {"name": "station", "type": "string"},
+     {"name": "time", "type": "long"},
+     {"name": "temp", "type": "int", "order": "descending"},
+     {"name": "counter", "type": "int", "order": "ignore", "default": 0}
+ ]
+}
+{% endhighlight %}

+## Limitations

 Now, all of this greatness isn't without some limitations:

 1. You can't support two MapReduce jobs that use the same Avro key, but have different sorting/partitioning/grouping requirements.